simeononsecurity/simeononsecurity.ch/content/articles/hackthebox-vs-tryhackme-what-is-best/index.en.md

 - **Real-World Relevance**: Although TryHackMe challenges are tailored for beginners, they still simulate **real-world cybersecurity scenarios**.
 By completing the challenges, users gain practical skills that directly apply to real-world penetration testing scenarios.
 This hands-on experience prepares individuals for actual industry challenges and equips them with relevant skills.

-In conclusion, TryHackMe's structured learning experience, abundant guidance, and beginner-friendly approach make it the ideal platform for individuals embarking on a journey in junior penetration testing.
-However, it's worth noting that HackTheBox may better suit more advanced users who are already familiar with cybersecurity concepts and seek more difficult challenges.
+Wrapping up, TryHackMe's structured learning experience, abundant guidance, and beginner-friendly approach make it the ideal platform for individuals embarking on a journey in junior penetration testing.
+However, worth noting: HackTheBox may better suit more advanced users who are already familiar with cybersecurity concepts and seek more difficult challenges.

 Remember, the cybersecurity field is constantly evolving, and continuous learning and practice are crucial.
-By utilizing platforms like HackTheBox and TryHackMe, you can develop the skills and knowledge necessary to thrive in this exciting and ever-changing industry.
+By using platforms like HackTheBox and TryHackMe, you can develop the skills and knowledge necessary to thrive in this exciting and ever-changing industry.

 *Explore the learning opportunities provided by TryHackMe on their [official website](https://tryhackme.com/signup?referrer=5f651e437af6815dfbc2ab56) and embark on your journey in junior penetration testing.*